F0lak/dm_open_ref/ref/proc/image.md

 creating a new icon file, which should only be done when it is really necessary.

-Note* The fact that `image` is essentially a wrapper for `new/image()` means that the arguments in [image/New()](/ref/datum/proc/New.md) .code} are always treated the same way as defined in this article.
+Note+ The fact that `image` is essentially a wrapper for `new/image()` means that the arguments in [image/New()](/ref/datum/proc/New.md) .code} are always treated the same way as defined in this article.
 This applies even to subtypes, like